WassimBenzarti/udemy-voice/README.md

 A chrome extension allows you to hear quiz questions automatically, to use voice command choose the answers and to navigate to the next/previous question.

+## What's new

+- Show the recognized words on the screen
+- Add support for Quizzes
+- Improve voice recognition (two times better)
+- Improve design

 ## Getting started

 1. Clone the repo locally